abehmiel/tceq_downloader/README.md

 `--output-filename` - the named output file csv (output file will have an index)

 `--sleep-time` - seconds to sleep between requests.
 Probably should be at least 3, default is 5

+- if you have a new query (new date ranges for example) then put the new xls file in the working directory and run the code again to get rich data from the new query